-If the list of zones has been programmed the control panel will skip the programmed selection of partitions when determining the zones which are to activate the output.
+If the list of zones has been programmed the control panel will skip the programmed selection of partitions.

 The FS32 function is used to assign zones to the OUT1 output.
 The programming consists in lighting up the LEDs which correspond to the zones.
 When the list is completed, it should be confirmed.